Islamic State suicide bombers attack crowds fleeing last redoubt

 They were the latest casualties in Syria's devastating civil war, which entered its ninth year on Friday with 370,000 dead.

-All that remains of a once-sprawling proto-state that the IS militant declared in 2014 is a battered riverside camp in the village of Baghouz near the Iraqi border.
+All that remains of a once-sprawling proto-state that the IS militants declared in 2014 is a battered riverside camp in the village of Baghouz near the Iraqi border.

 The Kurdish-led Syrian Democratic Forces, and warplanes of a US-led coalition backing them, have rained fire on the enclave since Sunday, blitzing thousands of IS members into surrender.